TomC-93/VLR/README.md

 ![IMG_1738](https://user-images.githubusercontent.com/90012658/218622910-75ebdab6-dff1-4a5b-bdc5-26944b59978c.JPG)
 > Dr Thomas Paul looking at a recently sprayed wilding conifer invasion along the Clarence River.
+Hints of green in the sprayed area indicate survival of wilding conifers.
 He can sense the reinvasion coming...

 ## Research Areas